JeanLucPons/Kangaroo/README.md

 # Pollard's kangaroo for SECPK1

-A simple Pollard's kangaroo ECDLP solver for SECPK1.
+A simple Pollard's kangaroo interval ECDLP solver for SECP256K1.

 Usage:
 ```